 What is Melanoma?

 The skin is the largest organ in the body, and skin cancer is the most common of all cancers.
-There are three primary types of skin cancer - squamous cell, basal cell and melanoma.
-Of these, melanoma is the most dangerous, accounting for only 5% of skin cancer cases but responsible for the majority of skin cancer deaths.
+There are three main types of skin cancer: squamous cell carcinoma, basal cell carcinoma and melanoma.
+Of these, melanoma is the most dangerous.
+While it accounts for only about 1% of all skin cancers diagnosed in the United States, it has the highest mortality rate of all skin cancers.
+It’s estimated that this year melanoma will cause 7,230 deaths, or approximately one death per hour.
+Melanoma has been on the rise over the last 30 years, particularly among young adults, and is 20 times more common in white people than in African-Americans.

-The term “melanoma” is derived from the type of cell in which it affects called the melanocytes.
-Melanocytes produce the pigment of your skin, which is known as melanin.
+The word melanoma is derived from melanocyte, the type of cell it affects.
+Melanocytes produce the pigment (coloring) of your skin, which is called melanin.